UPPMAX/uppmax_intro_python/docs/morning_session/using_the_python_interpreter.md

 ### Exercise 1: login to Rackham

+!!!- info "Learning objectives"

- * Learning objective: to be able to login to Rackham autonomously
+    - to be able to login to Rackham autonomously

 Login to Rackham from your terminal.
 This is described at the UPPMAX page 'Login to Rackham' [here](http://docs.uppmax.uu.se/getting_started/login_rackham/).

 ### Exercise 2: load the Python module

+!!!- info "Learning objectives"

- * Learning objective: to be able to load a Python version autonomously
+    - to be able to load a Python version autonomously

 Load Python version 3.10.8.
 This is described at the UPPMAX pages on Python [here](http://docs.uppmax.uu.se/software/python/).

 ### Exercise 3: write a 'Hello world' program

+!!!- info "Learning objectives"

- * Learning objective: to be able to run a minimal Python program autonomously
+    - to be able to run a minimal Python program autonomously

 Start Python and write a 'Hello world' program.
 This is described at the UPPMAX pages on Python programming [here](http://docs.uppmax.uu.se/software/python_programming/#use-the-python-interpreter)